From curious to confident: Your 10 week journey into silversmithing

 If this sounds like something you'd like to do, Wendy would love to hear from you.

-The next course starts in September 2026 and places are limited to six people.
+The next course starts in September 2026 and places are limited.
 If you're curious, don't wait - a quick conversation costs nothing and commits you to nothing.